-Please note that in our newsletters prior to April 2017 the links are broken.
-This is because the links go to our old website - but you can find all articles in our News search.
+Please note that our newsletters prior to March 2017 contain broken links.
+This is due to the content migration from old to new website.
+All content is still here though, you can find all articles through our News search.

 The Norwegian government recently signed a 3-year donor agreement with GWP.
 The main story in this NewsFlow issue is an interview with Hans Olav Ibrekk, who represents the Norwegian Ministry of Foreign Affairs.
 He gives their view on water governance, and where GWP fits in.